zabak/google-sites-mirror/trunk/README.txt

 	For highlighting the landing page ('home' by default), one can use methods get_landing_page() and
 	get_non_landing_pages()
-	that can be used, for instance, for lacating the landing page on the top of the navigation example
+	that can be used, for instance, for locating the landing page on the top of the navigation example
 	NAVIGATION
 	<table>